MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/sessions.md

 ![Game Manager - Settings - Data Collection](media/tutorials/game-manager-settings-data-collection.png)

-You can also disable these from the code by setting the option shown below to **True** in your title setup.
+You can also disable these from the code by setting the option shown below to **true** in your title setup, as shown below.

 ```csharp
 PlayFabSettings.DisableFocusTimeCollection = true